wmglab-duke/ascent/docs/source/Code_Hierarchy/Python.md

-The `deform()` method updates the nerve boundary to intermediately-deformed nerve traces between the nerve’s `“boundary_start”` (i.e., the Trace’s profile in segmented image) and `“boundary_end”` (i.e., the Trace’s profile after accommodation to the cuff’s inner diameter, which is determined by the “ReshapeNerveMode” (`“reshape_nerve”`, [S8 Text](S8-JSON-file-parameter-guide)) while the fascicle contents are allowed to rearrange in a physics-space.
-By default, all fascicles have the same “mass”, but their moment of inertia is calculated for each fascicle based on its geometry (see Trace’s `pymunk_poly()` method).
-Each fascicle is also assigned a “friction coefficient” of 0.5 as well as a “density” of 0.01.
+The `deform()` method updates the nerve boundary to intermediately-deformed nerve traces between the nerve’s `"boundary_start"` (i.e., the Trace’s profile in segmented image) and `"boundary_end"` (i.e., the Trace’s profile after accommodation to the cuff’s inner diameter, which is determined by the "ReshapeNerveMode" (`"reshape_nerve"`, [S8 Text](S8-JSON-file-parameter-guide)) while the fascicle contents are allowed to rearrange in a physics-space.
+By default, all fascicles have the same "mass", but their moment of inertia is calculated for each fascicle based on its geometry (see Trace’s `pymunk_poly()` method).
+Each fascicle is also assigned a "friction coefficient" of 0.5 as well as a "density" of 0.01.
 These measurements are mostly important as they relate to one another, not as absolute values.
 Importantly, we set the elasticity of all the fascicles to 0, so all kinetic energy is absorbed, and fascicles